-Kay asked about another project of mine called Paper txt msgs from Kashmir.
-In late 2009 the Indian government had banned all pre-paid phone connections in Kashmir citing reasons of ‘security’.
-Virtually over night, more than 400,000 mobile phone users—people conducting business, college students, families, distanced lovers—were left without means of telecommunication and the event passed with little more than a murmur across the Indian media.
-I was aware of the violence in Kashmir – but the sudden banning of all pre-paid phone connections seemed to illuminate the absurdity of the occupation and the extent of its impact upon peoples’ everyday lives.
-In response, 1000 “paper txt msgs” – specially designed 4×4 inch pieces of card – were distributed around the valley of Kashmir as a tongue-in-cheek “replacement” for pre-paid phone services.
-The paper txt msgs were a cheeky platform through which people were able to vent their frustrations.
+“Your mother told me about another project of yours, another one you produced in Kashmir about text messaging.”
+Kay asked me to tell her about it.
+In late 2009 the Indian government banned all pre-paid phone connections in Kashmir citing reasons of ‘security’.
+Virtually overnight, more than 400,000 mobile phone users—people conducting business, college students, families, distanced lovers—were left without telecommunication.
+The event passed with little more than a murmur from the media in South Asia.
+I knew about the violence in Kashmir, but the sudden banning of all pre-paid phone connections illuminated the absurdity of the occupation and the extent of its impact upon people’s everyday lives.
+I made 1000 ‘paper txt msgs’—specially designed 4×4 inch pieces of card—and distributed them around Kashmir as a humorous, tongue-in-cheek ‘replacement’ for the phone services that had been taken away.
+The paper txt msgs were a playful and deeply political way for people to vent their frustrations.